hx-on

 attribute is definedevent

-- The event that triggered the handlerMultiple handlers can be defined by putting them on new lines:
+- The event that triggered the handlerhx-on

 is not inherited, however due to